paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2015-06-25-rotterdam.md

 Buildings here include [Maastoren][4], the tallest building in the Benelux region, and [De Rotterdam][5], whose four substantial towers, each offset half way up, combine to form the most densely built part of the Netherlands.
 The area is joined to the city by the [Erasmusbrug][6], a landmark nicknamed the Swan due the design of its asymmetric white pylon.

-{% include 'figure' with '/images/2015/06/rotterdam/erasmusbrug.jpg'
+{% render 'figure' with '/images/2015/06/rotterdam/erasmusbrug.jpg'
   caption: 'Erasmusbrug or The Swan.'
   alignment: 'bleed'
 %}